census-instrumentation/opencensus-website/content/_index.md

 ##### How can I use OpenCensus in my project?
 Our libraries support Go, Java, Node.js, C++, Ruby, Erlang/Elixir, Python, and PHP.

-Supported backends include Datadog, Instana, Jaeger, SignalFX, Stackdriver, and Zipkin.
+Supported backends include Azure Monitor, Datadog, Instana, Jaeger, SignalFX, Stackdriver, and Zipkin.
 You can also [add support for other backends](/guides/exporters/custom-exporter/).

 {{<button class="btn-light" icon="true" href="/language-support">}}Language Support{{</button>}}